caninereason/siolnanog/README.md

 # Hostel-Utopia
 Hostel Utopia is a minimalistic site for a hostel chain that is specializing in offering their guests convienience, comfort, mobility and security.
-They provide their guests with many different amenities, transport and security options ,convenient locations and affordable rates .
+They provide their guests with many different amenities, transport and security options ,convenient locations and affordable rates.
+Hostel Utopia aims to go above and beyond it's competitors in order to keep their existing customer base, and to attract new customers to it's services.
 ## Project Goal:
 To produce a simple and informative website for a global hostel chain, giving the user access to a home page with information on the company, a gallery of images with simple interaction, and another page with a validated contact form.